Make-School-Courses/WEB-1.0-Web-Foundations/lessons/lesson-02.md

 With a partner, define how you would use each of these above HTML elements.
 What other elements could you use, and how would you use them?

-### Address issues

-Take a look at the issues and adress them.
-Make the changes needed and close the issues.

-Save and commit.

 <!-- > -->

 ## Validation

-Besides using humans to review your work software systems cna also be used.
+Besides using humans to review your work software systems can also be used.
 The HTML Validator will look at your files and check your work against the expected syntax.

 Use the https://validator.w3.org to validate your work.

-Solve any problems with validation.

-Save and commit.
+You can upload a file, or type in the code directly, and it will return a list of syntax errors/warnings that it finds.

+Try it out!
+Use one of your own HTML files, or go copy/paste HTML from your favorite website and see what it says!

 <!-- > -->